 After that one has to take a 14 km trek towards Kedarnath temple.

 Ponies and Palakies (Doli) are easily available there.
 There are Helicopter Services in Kedarnath also.
 If there are old age people in your family then Heli Service is the best option for them.
 They can hire Helicopter Services during the peak season of the yatra.

-The hard journey till the great shrine of Shiva is a good mixer of the spiritual atmosphere and adventurous location.
+The hard journey to the great shrine of Shiva is a good mix of the spiritual atmosphere and adventurous location.
 This beauty is created by the peaceful and loaded with devotion and splendid beauty of the region.